-- Activity logs.
-These logs monitor SSL Manager activity and include messages at a level specified in the user interface - ♦ Access logs
+- Activity logs (inbound.log/outbound.log): These logs record SSL Manager activity and include messages at a level specified in the user interface. - Access logs (inbound_access.log/outbound_access.log): These logs record connections with clients and servers.

 You can log activity for both inbound (client to SSL Manager) and outbound (SSL Manager to server) traffic.
 You have the option of logging data to the system log (syslog) or to a file.